-According to a case study by audio equipment company Kenwood, the Texas school district’s two-way radios couldn’t keep up with the growth it was experiencing.
+According to a case study by JVCKENWOOD USA, the Texas school district’s two-way radios couldn’t keep up with the growth it was experiencing.

 “As the school district grew, we had dead spots on campuses and were not able to communicate consistently with our campus police officers,” says Lt.
 Casey J. Davis, former director of emergency management for the CFISD Police Department.

 Larger than the city of Denver at 186 square miles, CFISD relies heavily on two-way radios to ensure safety and security.
 The radios are crucial to transportation requirements for the 1,100 buses operating out of five transportation centers and to administration, engineering, and operations.

 CFISD worked with Northwest Communications, a local Kenwood dealer, on a plan to deploy new communications technology, transitioning from conventional analog operation on seven UHF channels with a single 300-foot tower to NEXEDGE digital technology and multiple tower sites.

 Don Cameron, president of Northwest Communications, explained that he met with the transportation department after the first tower was built, to address what they needed and got the department’s new communication system set up.
 He then constructed three additional towers.

 “Once the infrastructure was installed and the transportation department radios were up and running, we converted the NEXEDGE radios from analog to digital during summer when schools were closed.
 Once that was complete, we flipped the switch, and everyone moved to digital,” he says.

 By transitioning to digital communications, CFISD public safety personnel no longer must rely on industrial pool channels.
 The 32 channels on the towers are for district-wide communications on public safety frequencies in 450 MHz.